 Barbeque Safety Checklist

-Barbeque Safety is time for a BBQ the sun is out and it’s time to firing up the barbecue and enjoy cooking outdoors.
-Barbecues are involved in many accidents every year so its important to try and do everything you can to prevent it happening.
+Barbeque Safety is time for a BBQ the sun is out and it’s time to fire up the barbecue and enjoy cooking outdoors.
+Barbecues are involved in many accidents every year so it is important to try and do everything you can to prevent it from happening.

 This checklist is aimed to help protect you, your guests and your property from accidents.